-Date Signature

-Agreed by School Governors: September 2014

-To be Reviewed/Amended: September 2015
+Date Signature To be Reviewed/Amended: September 2018

-Review Date:

-Review Date:

-Review Date:

 AIM

 To promote the successful inclusion of pupils with a range of special educational needs and disabilities.

 ETHOS

 At Oakfield School At Oakfield, we believe it is every pupil's right to expect excellent teaching of an enriched, engaging and inclusive curriculum, in a safe learning environment, which will enable them to reach their full potential so that they become prepared for adult life.